zzzprojects/docs/learndapper.com/pages/troubleshooting/the-connection-had-been-disposed.md

 ---
 title: [SOLVED] - Fixing 'The connection had been disposed.'
 description: Learn how to fix the 'The connection had been disposed.' error in Dapper.
-Understand how using async method and non-buffered options can cause this.
+Understand how using async methods and non-buffered options can cause this.
 canonical: /the-connection-had-been-disposed
 status: Published
-lastmod: 2024-02-23
+lastmod: 2025-06-15
 ---

 # The connection had been disposed.